wellcomecollection/platform/README.md

-# Digital Platform
+# Platform

-The new Wellcome Collection digital platform, exploring approaches to building an API that searches our archive collections.
+The Wellcome Collection digital platform, building APIs for searching and browsing our archive collections.

+You can read documentation for our APIs at <https://developers.wellcomecollection.org/>.

+You are free to copy, modify, and distribute Platform code with attribution under the terms of the MIT license.
+See the LICENSE file for details.

 [![Build Status](https://travis-ci.org/wellcometrust/platform.svg?branch=master)](https://travis-ci.org/wellcometrust/platform)